PySimpleGUI/DocsCleanup/Home tab/2_readme.md

 The User Settings prompted a new coding convention that's been added to PySimpleGUI examples.
 As you're likely aware, keys in layouts have the format `'-KEY-`'.
 For UserSettings, a similar format is used, but instead of the string being in all upper case, the characters are lower case.
 In the example below, the user setting for "filename" has a User Setting key of `'-filename-'`.
 Coding conventions are a good thing to have in your projects.
 You don't have to follow this one of course, but you're urged to create your own for places in your code that it makes sense.
 You could say that PEP8 is one giant coding convention for the Python language as a whole.
 You don't have to follow it, but most Python programmers do.
 We follow it "by convention".

 The reason this is done in PySimpleGUI is so that the keys are immediately recognizable.
 Perhaps your application has dictionaries that you use.
-If you follow the PySimpleGUI coding convention of Element keys have the format `'-KEY-'` and User Settings keys have the format of `'-key-'`, then you'll immediately understand what a specific key is used for.
+If you follow the PySimpleGUI coding convention of Element keys that have the format `'-KEY-'` and User Settings keys that have the format of `'-key-'`, then you'll immediately understand what a specific key is used for.
 Your company may have its own coding conventions so follow those if appropriate instead of what you see in the PySimpleGUI examples.

 ## Example User Settings Usage